pathwaycom/llm-app/templates/multimodal_rag/README.md

 > `{"response": "$2,699 million"}`

 This response was correct thanks to the initial LLM parsing step.
-When we check the context that is sent to the LLM, we see that Pathway included the table in the context where as other RAG applications failed to include the table.
+When we check the context that is sent to the LLM, we see that the Pathway Live Data Framework included the table in the context where as other RAG applications failed to include the table.

 Let's try another one,